-Wildlife law can apply to wild animals kept in captivity, or living in the wild.
+Wildlife law applies to all wild animals kept in captivity or to those living in the wild.
 To keep a wild animal in captivity, you may need to apply for a licence.

-- Under licence some species of bird can be shot outside the breeding season.
+- Shooting birds - some species of bird can be shot outside the breeding season.

-- Some species of bird can be sold if captive bred and fitted with a ring.
+- Selling birds - some species of bird can be sold if they've been bred in captivity and fitted with a ring.

-- Injured birds can be treated, provided that they are released afterwards.
-If seriously injured they may be humanely killed.
+- Injured birds can be treated, provided that they're released afterwards.
+If seriously injured, they may be humanely put down.

-- Certain endangered species such as red squirrels are protected.
+- Endangered species - certain endangered species, such as red squirrels, are protected.

-- More common animals, such as the fox or rabbit, are not protected, but some methods used to kill them are prohibited e.g. self-locking snares.
+- Common animals, such as the fox or rabbit, aren't protected, but some methods used to kill them are prohibited, such as self-locking snares.

-- People legally killing animals must take precautions to prevent protected species being killed or injured.
+- People legally killing animals must take precautions to prevent protected species from being killed or injured.

-We assist with police investigations and prosecute people involved in wildlife crime such as badger baiting or the trapping of songbirds.
+We also assist with police investigations and prosecute people involved in wildlife crime, such as badger baiting or the trapping of songbirds.